XRPLF/rippled/src/ripple/overlay/MessageScheduler.md

 `std::shared_ptr`s.
 If it cannot be locked, then the peer object has already been destroyed, and it will be skipped over, silently.
-(This means that it is possible that a sender receives an offer that has less true supply than what is suggested, and even possibly zero supply.)
+(This means it is possible that a sender receives an offer that has a smaller true size than what is suggested, and even possibly zero size.)
 As an offer discovers it is holding dead peers, it removes those peers.
 An offer that is a priori known to be empty is never passed to a sender.